AP source: Koepka the latest to join Saudi-backed LIV series

 AP Golf Writer

-It was another step — and a big name with his four major championships — that added to the roster of the LIV Golf series that invariably will lead to no space for some of the lesser-known players in the inaugural event outside London two weeks ago.
+It was another step — and a big name with his four major championships — that added to the roster of the LIV Golf series and invariably will lead to no space for some of the lesser-known players who competed in the inaugural event outside London two weeks ago.

-Koepka remained in the field for the Travelers Championship, though he was not at a player meeting Tuesday morning at the TPC River Highlands.
+Koepka withdrew late Tuesday night from the Travelers Championship, the PGA Tour said.
+He was not at a player meeting Tuesday morning at the TPC River Highlands.
 The next LIV Golf event starts June 30 outside Portland, Oregon.

 “Money isn’t going to change my life,” Koepka said at the time.